 Due to the arrival of these refugees, the population in West Germany grew by almost 20% between 1939 and 1950, despite the many fatalities in WWII.
 The population within the territory of the 1945-1949 US occupation zone in South-West Germany grew by 21%, mainly driven by an inflow of refugees from Czechoslovakia who made up 54% of the incoming refugees (Statistisches Bundesamt, 1955).
 In contrast, France restricted access to their occupation zone for refugees (Benz, 1999).
-Arguing not to be bound by the Potsdam agreement, the French delegation in the Allied Control Council strove to prevent "any increase in the number of hungry mouths" (Archive de l'occupation française en Allemagne et en Autriche - Colmar, 1945).
+Arguing not to be bound by the Potsdam agreement, the French delegation in the Allied Control Council strove to prevent "any increase in the number of hungry mouths" (Archive de l'occupation française en Allemagne et en Autriche , 1945).
 As a consequence, the official expulsion plan of the Allied Control Council stipulated that only a vanishingly small proportion of refugees should end up in the French zone.
-13 as documented by Ochsner (2021) in Austria (see also Blumenstock, 1957).